Ebbw Vale: Transport

 with trains serving the town from the new Ebbw Vale Parkway railway station.
 An extension of the line to a new northern terminus, Ebbw Vale Town, was opened on 17 May 2015.

 The A465 Heads of the Valleys Road runs just to the north with direct access to the town and its industrial estates.

+A direct hourly service between Ebbw Vale and Newport started in January 2024.

 Funiculars

 A kilometre-long funicular was part of the Garden Festival in 1992, but closed afterwards.
 In June 2015 a new inclined elevator, the Ebbw Vale Cableway, was opened.
-The lift was built by ABS Transportbahnen (Doppelmayr Garaventa Group).
+The lift was built by ABS Transportbahnen (Doppelmayr/Garaventa Group).
 Its length is 57 m and has a vertical lift is 24 m.
 It has one car and operates from Monday to Friday, 7 am to 7 pm fully automatically, without attendants.
-The short, 20 second, journey is free to travel and it is intended to improve access between levels in the town, from 'The Works' site and Coleg Gwent, up to the town centre.
+The short, 20-second, journey is free to travel and it is intended to improve access between levels in the town, from 'The Works' site and Coleg Gwent, up to the town centre.
 The Works site is the site of the old steelworks and the current focus of much redevelopment for the area.